 by Tammy Taylor

 Several years ago I became interested in dual-purpose or edible landscaping.
 I noticed how beautiful and fern-like the tops of carrots are and wondered why not border my front flowerbed with them?
-I planted a line of carrots against the porch and a semi-circle of spinach next to the sidewalk.
+So I planted a line of carrots against the porch and a semi-circle of spinach next to the sidewalk.

-I planted two varieties of blueberry bushes in the flowerbed and pick fresh blueberries often to eat fresh and freeze the excess.
-I placed a large piece of fat-lighter wood behind the blueberries just for interest, but fat-lighter is a coveted wood for anyone with a chiminea or a wood fireplace.
+I planted two varieties of blueberry bushes in the flowerbed.
+It’s fun to pick fresh blueberries often to eat fresh and freeze the excess.
+I even placed a large piece of fat-lighter wood behind the blueberries just for interest.
+But fat-lighter is a coveted wood for anyone with a chiminea or a wood fireplace.
 So it will be used for that purpose when the time is right.

 I typically mix this plan up each year as I play with the front flowerbed section of my landscaping.
-It’s lots of fun to change it out each year and I promise you that stepping onto the front porch to harvest fresh spinach or home-grown carrots for a dinner party is sure to get the conversation going!
+It’s lots of fun to change it out each year.
+And I promise you that stepping onto the front porch to harvest fresh spinach or home-grown carrots for a dinner party is sure to get the conversation going!